Heavy soil cycle leaving residue

 Why is my KitchenAid KDFE204KPS leaving residue after the heavy soil cycle?

 Residue after a heavy soil cycle is usually caused by hard water mineral buildup, a clogged spray arm, or low water temperature.
-Check that your water heater is set to at least 120°F and clean the spray arms thoroughly.
+Make sure your water heater is set to at least 120°F and clean the spray arms thoroughly.

 How do I clean the spray arms on my KitchenAid KDFE204KPS?

-Remove the spray arms by twisting them counterclockwise, then rinse them under warm water and clear any clogged holes with a toothpick.
+To clean the spray arms, remove them by twisting counterclockwise, then rinse them under warm water and clear any clogged holes with a toothpick.
 Reinstall them and run a short test cycle to confirm improved water flow.

 Could my detergent be causing the residue problem?

-Yes, using too much detergent or a low-quality brand can leave a filmy residue on dishes.
+Absolutely.
+Using too much detergent or a low-quality brand can leave a filmy residue on your dishes.
 Switch to a fresh, name-brand detergent tab and ensure the dispenser door is opening fully during the cycle.